matijakolaric-com/django-music-publisher/docs/faq.rst

 	Compositions do not really have a duration, recordings do.
 So, it is only possible to assign duration to the ``First Recording``.

 I dont have ISWC codes.
 What do I do?
 	You can enter other data and then add ISWCs later on.
 You should ask your society how to apply.
 Some will assing them automatically once you register by CWR.
-If that is the case, then you will be able to import them from acknowledgement files.
+If that is the case, then you may be able to import them from acknowledgement files.

 Is there any way of auto-filling the works?
 	There is a simple way to add similar works.
 Open a work that you want to use as a template, enter the changes and then press on ``Save as new``.
 The new work will be saved and opened.
 Repeat for all works.